jbowdre/runtimeterror/content/posts/automate-packer-builds-github-actions/index.md

 {{% /notice %}}

 #### Setup Rootless Docker Host
-I started by cloning a fresh Ubuntu 22.04 VM off of my new template.
-After doing the basic initial setup (setting the hostname and IP, connecting it Tailscale), I then created a user account for the runner to use.
-That account will need sudo privileges during the initial setup, but then I can revoke that access.
+I start by cloning a fresh Ubuntu 22.04 VM off of my new template.
+After doing the basic initial setup (setting the hostname and IP, connecting it Tailscale, and so on), I create a user account for the runner to use.
+That account will need sudo privileges during the initial setup, but those will be revoked later on.
 I also set a password for the account.

 ```shell
 sudo useradd -m -G sudo -s $(which bash) github # [tl! .cmd:1]
 sudo passwd github
 ```

-I then installed the `systemd-container` package so that I could use [`machinectl`](https://www.man7.org/linux/man-pages/man1/machinectl.1.html) to log in as the new user (since [`sudo su` won't work for the rootless setup](https://docs.docker.com/engine/security/rootless/#unable-to-install-with-systemd-when-systemd-is-present-on-the-system)).
+I then install the `systemd-container` package so that I can use [`machinectl`](https://www.man7.org/linux/man-pages/man1/machinectl.1.html) to log in as the new user (since [`sudo su` won't work for the rootless setup](https://docs.docker.com/engine/security/rootless/#unable-to-install-with-systemd-when-systemd-is-present-on-the-system)).

 ```shell
 sudo apt update # [tl! .cmd:2]